Shumax/airtable_timeline/README.md

 ## Features

 - Compact lane arrangement that efficiently uses vertical space
 - Zoom in/out functionality to adjust the timeline scale
 - Drag and drop functionality to adjust item start and end dates
+- Name edition functionality to adjust the name of items inline
 - Color-coded items for better visual distinction

 ## What I Like About This Implementation